 Implementation of the Uniform Reporting Format

-In practice, this means that companies will have to handle their financial reporting in an XML language, the “inline eXtensible Business Reporting Language” – iXBRL – as of January 1, 2020.
-Put simply, the introduction of the ESEF for the companies in question means that all figures and information from the previous financial statements will be provided with a standardized so-called tag.
-These tags then follow a clearly defined IFRS taxonomy, described in the iXBRL language, which enables IT systems to read out annual financial statements or consolidated financial statements fully automatically.,
+As a result, the companies in question will be required to prepare their annual financial reports in XHTML format starting on 1 January 2020.
+In addition, the consolidated IFRS financial report must contain certain “inline eXtensible Business Reporting Language”, or iXBRL elements.
+Put simply, the introduction of the ESEF means that all figures and information from the previous financial statements will be provided with a standardized label, or tag.
+These tags then follow a clearly defined IFRS taxonomy that enables IT systems to automatically read out annual financial statements and consolidated financial statements.

 No direct transmission of financial statements to the ESMA is planned.
-The national business registers shall continue to exist.
+The national business registers will continue to exist.
 However, there will be a central European register with reference to the national registers (European Electronic Access Point).
-ESMA estimates that more than 5,000 corporations will be affected throughout Europe.

-The requirements of a financial report on the basis of iXBRL should not be underestimated:
+The requirements of an ESEF-compliant financial report should not be underestimated:

-- Determination of the requirements and careful selection of the IT software required for iXBRL tagging in line with the requirements
+- Determination of the requirements and careful and needs-based selection of the IT software for iXBRL tagging

 - Compliance with legal requirements and applicable IFRS standards